When Should I Take the MCAT in 2023?

 In summary, there are several factors that MCAT test takers should take into consideration when deciding when to test.

-No matter when you choose to test, you can still get started now and spread your preparation out.
+No matter when you choose to test in 2023, you can still get started now and spread your preparation out.
 Even if you haven’t completed your prerequisite courses, reviewing old content can ensure you stay fresh and up to date.
 At any point, signing up for a Kaplan MCAT course gives you access to our Review Books, The MCAT Channel, Science Review Videos, and much more.